Universidad de las Ciencias y el Arte, San Jose, Costa Rica

 Ajou University, South Korea

-Ajou University is set to send students and faculty to GW Nursing in 2020.
+Ajou University is planning to send their students and faculty to GW Nursing in the near future.
 These international visitors will experience everything GW Nursing offers its current students: cutting edge simulation, top faculty instruction, global perspectives in social determinants of health, all set in our nation's capital.

 Wonju College of Medicine, Yonsei University in Wonju, South Korea

 In 2017, GWSON hosted a group of undergraduate students and faculty from Yonsei University and in 2019 a second group will visit.
 Faculty from Yonsei University also visited in 2016 and learn about our university, university hospital and the SON.

 Project Medishare & International Medicine Programs (IMP)